kcchu/atproto-firehose/README.md

 A library for subscribing [AT Protocol](https://atproto.com) event streams and a CLI for streaming from Bluesky Social's firehose.

+**Note:** This package is intended to be used with Node.js.
+Currently, it does not work in the *browser.

 ## Installation

 ```